-- Sprague couldn't be stopped on CU's first drive against Baylor.
-He had three receptions for 27, 28 and 26 yards, the last one a touchdown to put the Buffs up 7-0. - Against Oklahoma, he became the 19th player in CU history to record 1,000 career receiving yards. - Sprague's 15-yard game-tying touchdown reception against Oklahoma was a Pontiac Game Changing Performance Nominee. - Sprague is the veteran among those in the "z" receiver grouping.
-He is poised to finish in CU's top 20 in both receptions and receiving yards.
+- Sprague has moved into the top 10 in all-time receptions at CU with 102 catches for 1,239 yards in his career.
+He is currently ninth on the all-time receptions list and tenth on the yards list (he only needs two yards to tie Mike Pritchard for ninth). - Sprague couldn't be stopped on CU's first drive against Baylor.
+He had three receptions for 27, 28 and 26 yards, the last one a touchdown to put the Buffs up 7-0. - Sprague's 15-yard game-tying touchdown reception against Oklahoma was a Pontiac Game Changing Performance Nominee.